 Nature of Organization Development

-In 1960th the concept ‘Organization Development’ was first coined as the area of study in the business discipline.
-It is a long term process.
-Organization development is a systematic process.
-But we should understand the nature of organization development first.
+In 1960th the concept ‘Organization Development’ was first coined as an area of study in the business discipline.
+It is a long-term process.
+Organizational development is a systematic process.
+But we should understand the nature of organizational development first.

 Through this process, both human and nonhuman aspects are supposed to be improving.
 Every organization contains a supra system under the total system.
 Sometimes it faces external and internal influences.